Skip to content

 Legality Legal in most countries Controlled substance in many states

-Medical use Under study + Epidiolex Medical cannabis (prescription)
+Medical use EMA-authorised Epidiolex for rare epilepsies; ongoing research Medical cannabis (prescription)

 Drug test Generally does not trigger Will trigger a drug test